Discover how to be less anxious and become more productive and successful.

-In the back of our minds, we know that we can’t control life and end up depending on worry to give us a leg up on achieving success.
+In the back of our minds, we know we can’t control life and end up depending on worry to give us a leg up on achieving success.

 We assign worry undeserved power, give our thoughts about the future a life of their own, and believe they can shape our destiny for the better.

-We worry because it feels better than doing nothing and experiencing helplessness, futility or despair.
+We worry because it feels better than doing nothing and experiencing helplessness, futility, or despair.

-We worry to combat that awful feeling that things often don’t and won’t go our way.
+Worry is how we combat that awful feeling that things often don’t and won’t go our way.

 4. Worrying is not problem-solving

-Worrying is a misguided attempt to become less anxious which takes place in a closed mental loop and generally produces more of itself.
+Worrying is a misguided attempt to become less anxious which takes place in a closed mental loop and produces more of itself.

 It’s an internal process, an intra-psychic phenomenon.